dijasila/Atomic-Simulation-Recipees/docs/src/developing.rst

 .. code-block:: console

-   $ git checkout -b release-DATE
+   $ git checkout -b release-VERSION

 Make a new version: